rahilshah05/Face-Clustering-KNN-Lab5/README.md

 Detect faces in a picture and cluster them based on skin tone using HSV features.

 Method:
-1.Used Haar cascade to do face detection
+1.Applied face detection on the picture

 2.extracted Hue and Saturation